 Choosing the Right Tool

 - lspci — when you need PCI/PCIe device details, driver bindings, or bus topology.
-Fast, no root required for basic output, and ideal for driver troubleshooting.
-Pairs well with reviewing systemd units that manage hardware-dependent services.
+Reads from

 The most productive habit is running